 With the weather getting warmer and summer nearly here, many Massachusetts families are starting to plan their summer vacations and road trips.
 While choosing a destination where you can relax and enjoy a break from school or work is essential, so is planning for safety.
-Here are some summer travel safety tips to keep in mind.
-Attention to these travel safety tips can reduce the risk of unexpected accident or emergency while you are traveling this summer.
+Here are some safety tips to keep in mind.
+Attention to these travel safety tips can reduce the risk of unexpected accidents or emergencies while you are traveling this summer.

 Perform Maintenance On Your Vehicle